Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

 First of all, we have to know how blood sugar is measured.
 In the USA, the standard measurement is by weight in mg i.e. milligrams per dl i.e. deciliter.
 While in most cases, everyone else uses millimole i.e. mmol per liter.

 People from the USA should see the big numbers, while others should see the small numbers.

-Someone that does not have diabetes usually has blood sugars between 70 to 100 mg/dl that is 3.8 and also 5.5. mmol.
-And after they eat, their levels of blood sugar can actually rise all the way to 120 mg/dl i.e. 6.7 mmol.
+Someone that does not have diabetes usually has blood sugars between 70 to 100 mg/dl which is 3.8 and also 5.5. mmol.
+And after they eat, their levels of blood sugar can rise to 120 mg/dl i.e. 6.7 mmol.

 And within 2 hours it will return to normal.
 On the other hand, the situation is more complicated with people that don’t have this insidious disease.

 People That Have Hypoglycemia i.e. Low Blood Sugars

 The blood sugar of these people is below 70 mg/dl i.e. below 3.8 mmol.
 When the blood sugars are below this level, we can experience racing our heart, hunger, or shakiness.

 That is when the body is starving for sugar i.e. glucose.